Final report for LNC18-401

 2. Develop sufficiency level values for leaf petiole nitrate in hops specific to the Midwest region.

 3. Develop educational materials and continue outreach efforts focused on soil health and nutrient management for Midwest hopyards.

-- Soil sampling: Sent labeled soil bags, prepaid and addressed return boxes and probes (if requested)
+- Soil sampling: Sent labeled soil bags, prepaid and addressed return boxes and probes

 - Petiole nitrate meter: Sent petiole nitrate meter at no charge to all participating farmers